 Although Margaret Sutton’s Judy Bolton series is directed primarily at girl readers and features mostly domestic adventures, that is, adventures that take place around the home and immediate community of the main figure, some aspects of the stories are often found in boys’ series stories, such as occasional threats of physical violence, robberies, and other crimes.
 There are also airplanes in the Judy Bolton series.
 This is not too surprising, for there are airplanes in other girls’ series as well.
 Especially during the late 1920s and early 1930s, it seems as if airplanes were a required element of any series story.
 But in the Judy Bolton series, Margaret Sutton made the airplane an integral part of those stories in which it appeared, carrying greater meaning than just a vehicle for adventure.

-The airplane that is especially important in the Judy Bolton series is the biplane owned by Arthur Farringdon-Pett, young member of the most socially prominent family of Farringdon, the town in which Judy and her family are living during the period of these stories.
+The airplane that is especially important in the Judy Bolton series is the biplane owned by Arthur Farringdon-Pett, young member of the most socially prominent family of Farringdon, located in north central New York, the town in which Judy and her family are living during the period of these stories.
 Arthur Farringdon-Pett possesses the latest forms of transportation in the early Judy Bolton books, including two automobiles as well as an airplane.
-This is not surprising given his education as an engineer and his interest in building or rebuilding several structures in Farringdon and Roulsville.
+This is not surprising given his education as an engineer and his interest in building or rebuilding several structures in Farringdon and nearby Roulsville.
 No character in the stories is better suited by profession and temperament to operate these modern transportation machines.